berops/claudie/docs/input-manifest/input-manifest.md

 - `loadBalancers` [Loadbalancer](#loadbalancer)

-  List of loadbalancer clusters the Kubernetes clusters defined in `kubernetes` may use.
+  List of loadbalancer clusters the Kubernetes clusters may use.

 ## Provider [NEEDS REWORK]